 The results are in:

 “…Women-owned businesses are equally as successful as [male]-owned businesses.”.

 So, we’re just as likely to experience success or failure.
 Well… this all depends on how you classify success.
 If you consider it in terms of size, revenue or growth, we’re lagging behind.
 But a lot of this comes down to the challenges women face in gaining finance.
 If we were on the same playing field as men, I’m sure our businesses would flourish above and beyond what they already do.

 If you’re an aspiring or existing business owner and need some advice, check out the Fempire Academy.
 Alternatively, if you’re stuck on how to make money and want to make a difference doing what you love, check out our Fempreneur Course.
-It’s a 3-day live event run in Perth, Melbourne, Brisbane and Adelaide!
+It’s a 3-day live touring event run across Australia!

 Anna Gratte is a marketing intern at Fempire.
 She has a keen interest in social media and content creation and is passionate about creating engaging content that inspires women to achieve success and live a fulfilled life.